-While there's no easy answer to the anomalous nature of the Northern Ireland car insurance market, drivers should remember to shop around for their cover, keeping competition alive and challenging insurers' ability to make easy profits.
+Drivers should always remember to shop around for their cover, keeping competition alive and challenging insurers' ability to make easy profits.

 Crossing from NI to the Republic of Ireland

-But you should check your policy to see whether your insurer covers you for both countries - it's possible that they may treat the Republic like any other EU country, which would mean that you'd need to have European car insurance and that you may have to inform your insurer of your cross-border trip.
+According to Matt Oliver, car insurance expert at GoCompare: "Check with your insurance provider how it views the Republic of Ireland.
+Some insurers may treat the Republic like any other EU country, which would mean that you'd need to have European car insurance and inform your insurer of your cross-border trip.

 Insurance on car ferries